 Rachel Rossi is a seasoned criminal defense attorney and criminal justice policy expert.
 Ms. Rossi has a decade of experience as a public defender in both federal and state criminal courts in Los Angeles, and in the drafting of criminal justice policy and legislation in Washington, D.C.

 Rachel was recently named to a national taskforce uniting law enforcement and first responders in an effort to save lives in our nation's criminal justice system amidst the COVID-19 pandemic.
 She also serves as Co-Chair of the Women in White Collar Criminal Defense Association ("WWCDA")'s Diversity Committee.
-The National Bar Association recently recognized Rachel as one of the nation's Top 40 under 40 Lawyers, and Lawyers of Color honored her as an influential Capitol Hill staffer during Congressional Black Caucus Foundation's Annual Legislative Conference.

-Prior to joining CW, Rachel temporarily worked on criminal justice policy in Washington, D.C. on the House and Senate sides.
-As Counsel to the U.S. House of Representatives, Judiciary Committee, she led the Democratic Majority's efforts to develop the next steps in criminal justice reform nationally.
-She worked with Judiciary Chairman Jerry Nadler and Judiciary Crime Subcommittee Chair Karen Bass on drafting criminal justice reform legislation and holding Congressional hearings on the need for criminal justice reform, including a hearing on California's criminal justice reforms, and a hearing on women and girls in the criminal justice system, where Piper Kerman of Orange is the New Black testified.
-Prior to the House Judiciary Committee, Rachel was Counsel to Senator Richard J. Durbin, the Democratic Whip, on criminal justice.
-Rachel worked on multiple nomination hearings, including those for Supreme Court Justices Gorsuch and Kavanaugh, and was the lead staffer on the First Step Act, the major federal criminal justice reform bill signed into law in December 2018.
-The First Step Act enacted comprehensive sentencing and prison reforms and has resulted in thousands of people being released from federal prison to date.

-Amended text | Rachel Rossi is a seasoned criminal defense attorney and criminal justice policy expert.
-Ms. Rossi has a decade of experience as a public defender in both federal and state criminal courts in Los Angeles, and in the drafting of criminal justice policy and legislation in Washington, D.C.

-Rachel was recently named to a national taskforce uniting law enforcement and first responders in an effort to save lives in our nation's criminal justice system amidst the COVID-19 pandemic.
-She also serves as Co-Chair of the Women in White Collar Criminal Defense Association ("WWCDA")'s Diversity Committee.
-The National Bar Association recently recognized Rachel as one of the nation's Top 40 under 40 Lawyers, and Lawyers of Color honored her as an influential Capitol Hill staffer during Congressional Black Caucus Foundation's Annual Legislative Conference.
+The National Bar Association has recognized Rachel as one of the nation's Top 40 under 40 Lawyers, and Lawyers of Color honored her as an influential Capitol Hill staffer during Congressional Black Caucus Foundation's Annual Legislative Conference.

 Prior to joining CW, Rachel temporarily worked on criminal justice policy in Washington, D.C. on the House and Senate sides.
 As Counsel to the U.S. House of Representatives, Judiciary Committee, she led the Democratic Majority's efforts to develop the next steps in criminal justice reform nationally.
 She worked with Judiciary Chairman Jerry Nadler and Judiciary Crime Subcommittee Chair Karen Bass on drafting criminal justice reform legislation and holding Congressional hearings on the need for criminal justice reform, including a hearing on California's criminal justice reforms, and a hearing on women and girls in the criminal justice system, where Piper Kerman of Orange is the New Black testified.
 Prior to the House Judiciary Committee, Rachel was Counsel to Senator Richard J. Durbin, the Democratic Whip, on criminal justice.
 Rachel worked on multiple nomination hearings, including those for Supreme Court Justices Gorsuch and Kavanaugh, and was the lead staffer on the First Step Act, the major federal criminal justice reform bill signed into law in December 2018.
 The First Step Act enacted comprehensive sentencing and prison reforms and has resulted in thousands of people being released from federal prison to date.